 All synchronous inputs pass through input registers controlled by the rising edge of the clock.
-All data outputs pass through output registers controlled by the rising edge of the clock.
-Maximum access delay from the clock rise (t{CO}) is 2.6 ns (250-MHz device).
+Maximum access delay from the clock rise (t{CDV}) is 6.5 ns (133 MHz device).

-The CY7C1440AV25/CY7C1446AV25 supports secondary cache in systems utilizing either a linear or interleaved burst sequence.
+The CY7C1441AV25/CY7C1447AV25 supports secondary cache in systems utilizing either a linear or interleaved burst sequence.
 The interleaved burst order supports Pentium and i486TM processors.
 The linear burst sequence is suited for processors that utilize a linear burst sequence.
-The burst order is user selectable, and is determined by sampling the MODE input.
-Accesses can be initiated with either the Processor Address Strobe (ADSP) or the Controller Address Strobe (ADSC).
+The burst order is user selectable and is determined by sampling the MODE input.
+Accesses are initiated with either ADSP or ADSC.
 Address advancement through the burst sequence is controlled by the ADV input.
 A two-bit on-chip wraparound burst counter captures the first address in a burst sequence and automatically increments the address for the rest of the burst access.

-Byte Write operations are qualified with the Byte Write Enable (BWE) and Byte Write Select (BW_X) inputs.
-A Global Write Enable (GW) overrides all Byte Write inputs and writes data to all four bytes.
-All writes are simplified with on-chip synchronous self-timed Write circuitry.
+Byte write operations are qualified with the Byte Write Enable (BWE) and Byte Write Select (BW_X) inputs.
+A Global Write Enable (GW) overrides all byte write inputs and writes data to all four bytes.
+All writes are simplified with on-chip synchronous self timed write circuitry.

-Three synchronous Chip Selects (\overline{CE}1 , \overline{CE}2 , \overline{CE}3) and an asynchronous Output Enable (OE) provide for easy bank selection and output tri-state control.
-ADSP is ignored if CE_1 is HIGH.
+Three synchronous chip selects (CE1, CE2, CE3) and an asynchronous output enable (OE) provide for easy bank selection and output tri-state control.
+ADSP is ignored if CE1 is HIGH.